olliepayne/connect-four/README.md

 - animate end game for visual feedback
 - highlight cell when hovering over
 - browser responsive
+- animate the cells when we reach a win condition ?
 - **BONUS** different themes can be set
 ### Mechanics / Behavior
 - two players, no computer AI